-Julian Teicher was the Director of Research in the Department of Management at Monash University.
-His previous appointments include as the Director of the National Key Centre in Industrial Relations, Head of the Department of Management and Director of the Graduate School of Business at Monash University.
-His most recent appointment was inaugural Head of the Business Faculty at RMIT University in Vietnam
+Julian Teicher has been Deputy Dean in the School of Business and Law at Central Queensland University, Director of Research in the Department of Management (Monash University), Head of the Business Faculty at RMIT University in Vietnam, and Director of the National Key Centre in Industrial Relations, Head of the Department of Management and Director of the Graduate School of Business at Monash University.

 Julian has degrees in Economics (B.Ec.
 Hons; M.Ec.) and Law from Monash University and a Ph.D from the University of Melbourne.
 In the early part of his career he worked as an industrial relations officer for two unions, one in the maritime and power industries and the other in nursing.
 Here he gained experience and skills in counseling negotiations and advocacy in a variety of industrial and political settings.
 Subsequently he returned to academia and has undertaken a variety of research and consulting projects.